zilishen/documentation/content/nms/nim/about/api-overview.md

 ## Introduction

-The F5 Instance Manager (NIM) module is part of the NGINX Management Suite (NMS).
-The NIM module provides a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API that uses standard authentication methods, HTTP response codes, and verbs.
+The F5 Instance Manager module is part of the NGINX Management Suite.
+The Instance Manager module provides a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API that uses standard authentication methods, HTTP response codes, and verbs.

 ## Object Model

-The Instance Manager REST API allows you to manage NIM objects and the NMS platform programmatically.
-The NIM API provides the following features:
+The Instance Manager REST API allows you to manage Instance Manager objects and the NGINX Management Suite platform programmatically.
+The Instance Manager API provides the following features:

 - View metrics and information about data plane host systems and NGINX instances.
 - View and edit NGINX configurations.